amsgames/laravel-shop/README.md

 Laravel shop adds shopping cart, orders and payments to your new or existing project; letting you transform any model into a shoppable item.

+**NOTE:** A paypal gateway is currently in development.
+Is recommended to use this package once paypal is available because current transactions and gateway functionality may be affected.

 ## Contents

 - [Scope](#scope)